-That’s why we are proud to work with a variety of education-related charities from around the world to help them effect change and, more importantly, to help them educate us about ourselves.
-With every article we publish here, we want to shed light on the principles of doing good, the world in need and the world as a whole.
+We are proud to work with a variety of education-related charities from around the world to help them effect change and, more importantly, to educate ourselves about the world we live in.
+With every article we publish on i-STUDENTglobal, we want to shed light on the principles of doing good, the world in need and the world as a whole.

 Lights for Learning is a UK charity based in Cricklade, Wiltshire.
 They build and install solar-powered lighting in places of education.
 They work mainly in areas of the world where artificial lighting is impossible or hard to obtain.
-This benefits positively the entire communities in which these schools or clinics are based.
-They also provide solutions, with training to fit them, to other charities who have their own projects that are also aimed to help lift the education & health standards of similar communities.
+This benefits the entire communities in which these schools or clinics are based.
+They also provide solutions and training to other charities who have their own projects that are also aimed to help lift the education & health standards of similar communities.

 In 2009, a ragtag group of travellers headed up Yala peak in Nepal.
 Seeing the faces of smiling yet poverty-stricken children was a bittersweet experience.
 These kids have no material goods and limited opportunities, yet still embrace the joy of life.
 Kathmandu Kids’ intrepid explorers felt a strong need to give something back.
 Back home in Perth, they joined forces with Sunrise Children’s Association Incorporated (SCAI).
 The result was Kathmandu Kids and a series of successful fundraising events.
 Every cent raised has gone towards improving the lives of children in Nepal.
 In recent years, the programme has expanded out to also provide education for children in the Jhapa and Nuwakot areas as well.